Harry-Hacks/Harry-Hacks/README.md

 </p>

 ## Hobbies & Interests
-- 🐶❤️ Spending time with my fiance Joelle, and our dog, Jäger
+- 🐶❤️ Spending time with my fiancé Joelle, and our dog, Jäger
 - ✈️ Traveling and exploring new places
 - 🏎️ Formula 1
 - 🏒 Washington Capitals